Glossary hero image

 Conclusion

 HGH is essential for growth, metabolism, and overall health.
 While its levels decline with age, lifestyle changes such as better sleep, exercise, and nutrition can help support natural production.
-By prioritising these habits, you can maintain muscle mass, promote fat loss, and enhance recovery for long-term well-being.
+By prioritizing these habits, you can maintain muscle mass, promote fat loss, and enhance recovery for long-term well-being.

-Related terms
+Related Terms

 1. Pituitary Gland – A small gland in the brain responsible for producing HGH and other essential hormones.